rileyjshaw/rileyjshaw.github.io-v14/app/_posts/2014-12-04-graphing-depth.md

  2. 8820 - 0288 = 8532
  3. 8532 - 2358 = 6174 (yay!)

-Let's call the number of steps it takes a number to reach 6174 its _depth_.
-In other words, we're looking for n where f(n) = f(n - 1)[^3].

-Here's a quick program to return the Kaprekar depth of a 4-digit number:
+ Let's call the number of iterations it takes an input to reach 6174 its _depth_.[^3] Here's a quick program to return the Kaprekar depth of a 4-digit number:

 ```javascript
 function kaprekar (num) {